See index to all the chapters for Putting Out the Planetary Fire

 The American media has been widely criticized by giving far too much time to climate deniers and the false information campaigns of the fossil fuel industry, even when there was a scientific consensus that climate change was happening and it was caused by human activities, mainly burning fossil fuels.

-The media defends their performance on the grounds that they are supposed to provide balance, or equal coverage to both sides of the debate.[2]
-Critics of the media point to more revenue-focused business calculations, both as the U.S. media has increasingly consolidated into a few massive corporate behemoths and since fossil fuel companies and other affiliated businesses are a major source of ad dollars.[3]
-Prestigious news outlets such as the NY Times and Washington Post for years sold ads in the form of paid statements by fossil fuel companies on their op ed pages.[4]
+Many in the media defend their performance on the grounds that they are supposed to provide balance, or equal coverage to both sides of the debate.[2]
+Critics point to more revenue-focused business calculations, both as media companies have increasingly consolidated into a few massive corporate behemoths and since fossil fuel companies and other affiliated businesses are a major source of advertising dollars.[3]
+Prestigious news outlets such as The New York Times and Washington Post for years sold ads in the form of paid statements by fossil fuel companies on their opinion pages.[4]
 There has also been a decline in the number of journalists covering science issues.[5]

-One study of over one hundred thousand articles documented that the American media gave too much weight to people who dismiss climate change, giving them legitimacy, they had not earned, posing serious danger to efforts aimed at raising public awareness and motivating rapid action.
+One study of over one hundred thousand articles documented that the American media gave too much weight to people who dismiss climate change, giving them an unearned legitimacy and posing serious danger to efforts aimed at raising public awareness and motivating rapid action.
 Most of the climate change skeptics covered by the media are not scientists, and the ones who are, have very thin credentials; often they are politicians.
 The problem is even worse with the rise of social media and blogs.[6]

 Recent Improvement in Climate Media Coverage

-U.S. (and global) media coverage of climate has improved recently, prodded on by climate activists who are increasingly willing to protest at media offices.
-One study found that news coverage of climate change in the U.S. reached an all-time high in 2021.
-More intense language such as “climate catastrophe” and “climate emergency” is being used.[9]
-Climate groups have been urging metrologists on tv, the “scientists” with the greatest public respect, to highlight the link climate and extreme weather events.[10]
+United States (and global) media coverage of climate has improved recently, prodded by climate activists who are increasingly willing to protest at media offices.
+One study found that news coverage of climate change in the U.S. reached an all-time high in 2021 and more intense language such as “climate catastrophe” and “climate emergency” is being used.[9]
+Climate groups have been urging metrologists, the “scientists” with the greatest public respect, to highlight the link between climate change and extreme weather events.[10]

 The “both sides” approach to climate is now impacting on the issue of meat vs. plant-based diets on climate change.
-Research, as well as the IPCC, is clear that to combat climate change and use the planet’s resources more sustainably, the world needs to produce less meat.
+Research, as well as the Intergovernmental Panel on Climate Change (IPCC), is clear that to combat climate change and use the planet’s resources more sustainably, the world needs to produce less meat.
 The livestock industry is a major source of pollution, deforestation, and greenhouse gas emissions.
 Yet newspaper coverage is still framing this issue as an open debate, including expert opinions alongside representatives of industry-friendly trade groups.[12]

 The IPCC says “explicit” attention to equity and justice by the media is important for both social acceptance and fair and effective legislation.
 It suggests by analyzing local contexts and social factors, journalists can create stories related to climate justice.
 For instance, the 2022 Durban floods and landslides in South Africa left nearly 450 dead and displaced some 40,000.
 Journalists’ coverage should incorporate the vulnerability created by racial and poverty drivers.